InsightsInsight - Agriculture and Rural, Tax Planning - POSTED: March 16 2020

 Thinking of diversifying?
 Be wary of the Inheritance Tax implications

 Another common use of land is stables from which livery services are provided.
-HMRC do not consider the keeping of horses as an agricultural purpose unless the operation is a commercial stud farm.
+HMRC does not consider the keeping of horses as an agricultural purpose unless the operation is a commercial stud farm.
 BPR may be available here if the owner of the land actively provides full livery services.
-If the farmer simply rents out the stables, then the operation is unlikely to qualify for BPR.
+If the farmer simply rents out the stables, then the operation is less likely to qualify for BPR.
 In addition, any land simply used to graze horses is unlikely to qualify for APR.

-Another option is to give away some of your farm to the next generation either outright or by way of a trust.
+- Give away some of your farm to the next generation either outright or by way of a trust.
 If a gift is given outright during your lifetime, there will be no immediate IHT to pay.
-However you will need to survive seven years from the date of the gift to avoid the value of the land gifted forming part of your estate for IHT purposes.
+However, you will need to survive seven years from the date of the gift to avoid the value of the land gifted forming part of your estate for IHT purposes.
 Any gift made may be subject to capital gains tax (CGT) on any gain in the value of the asset since it was originally acquired.
-The likely rate of CGT will be 20% (post budget 2016).
+The likely rate of CGT will be 20%.

-The other option is to give some of your farm away by putting it into a trust which then passes it on to the underlying beneficiaries.
+- Give some of your farm away by putting it into a trust which then passes it on to the underlying beneficiaries.
 The advantage of this option is that any inherent gain can be transferred to the beneficiaries thereby avoiding an immediate charge to CGT.
 Your beneficiaries would have to pay CGT on any future disposal of the land.
-Any gift into a trust over and above a person’s IHT allowance will attract an immediate IHT liability of 20% (unless reliefs apply) and a further 20% liability if you fail to survive the date of transfer by seven years.
+Any gift into a trust over and above a person’s IHT allowance (if not eligible for APR or BPR) will attract an immediate IHT liability of 20% (unless reliefs apply) and a further 20% liability if you fail to survive the date of transfer by seven years.

 There are also other options available depending on your situation.
 With careful planning, IHT can still be avoided where relief has been lost because of farm diversification.
 As to which option is best depends on the values of the land involved and your individual circumstances.

-This article first appeared in the April 2016 issue of South East Farmer.
+This article was first published in the February 2020 edition of South East Farmer.